Jonathan2251/lbd/source/llvmstructure.rst

 The llvm code generation sequence also can be obtained by ``llc -debug-pass=Structure`` as the following.
-The first 4 code generation sequences from :num:`Figure #llvmstructure-f9` are in the **'DAG->DAG Pattern Instruction Selection'** of the ``llc -debug-pass=Structure`` displayed.
-The order of Peephole Optimizations and Prologue/Epilogue Insertion is inconsistent between :num:`Figure #llvmstructure-f9` and ``llc -debug-pass=Structure`` (please check the * in the following).
+The first 4 code generation sequences from :numref:`llvmstructure-f9` are in the **'DAG->DAG Pattern Instruction Selection'** of the ``llc -debug-pass=Structure`` displayed.
+The order of Peephole Optimizations and Prologue/Epilogue Insertion is inconsistent between :numref:`llvmstructure-f9` and ``llc -debug-pass=Structure`` (please check the * in the following).
 No need to be bothered with this since the the LLVM is under development and changed from time to time.